Download and use our free 4-5-4 calendars to compare year-over-year retail sales. Read more about how to use them in our guide below.

-This structure allows for a more precise comparison of sales data between years by ensuring an equal number of weekends and a more even number of holidays in each comparable month.
+This 454 retail calendar structure allows for a more precise comparison of sales data between years by ensuring an equal number of weekends and a more even number of holidays in each comparable month.
 It also enables a more direct comparison between the days of the week—comparing Mondays to Mondays and Saturdays to Saturdays across different years.

 Understanding the 4-5-4 Structure

 A 4-5-4 calendar differs from the standard calendar by organizing the business year into more comparable periods of exactly 4-week and 5-week months.
-This setup ensures a steady number of weekends and weekdays each month, making the comparison of sales data more consistent from year to year.
-It also makes the retail budgeting process easier by allowing for more predictable planning of income and expenditures.
+This setup ensures a steady number of weekends and weekdays each month, which then allows businesses to easily compare sales data from year to year, plan budgets, and compare holiday sales and promotions more effectively.

-The 4-5-4 calendar is divided into 52 weeks of seven days each, or 364 days in total.
-This leaves an extra day to be accounted for each year (in addition to extra days from leap years).
+- The 4-5-4 calendar is divided into 52 weeks of seven days each, or 364 days in total.
+This leaves an extra day to be accounted for each year (in addition to extra days from leap years), making it necessary to add a 53rd week to the end of the retail calendar for reporting purposes.
+Roughly every five to six years, we get a 53-week year, as we saw in 2006, 2012, 2017, and 2023.

-How to Use a 4-5-4 Retail Calendar
+How to Use a Retail 4-5-4 Calendar

-Comparing Sales
+Sales Comparison

 The most common use of the 4-5-4 calendar is comparing sales between years, as 4-5-4 calendars allow you to compare your business’ sales performance accurately on a variety of levels, from annual down to daily sales.